Funeral Planning Checklist

 - Graveside service or service at the crematory?

-- Do you want a religious, spiritual, or end of life celebration?
+- Do you want a religious, spiritual, or end-of-life celebration?

 - Choose clergy or officiator to run the service

-- Choose organist or other musical participants
+- Choose an organist or other musical participants

 - Choose funeral music and hymns